-Studies of families in which members of each generation develop bipolar disorder found that those with the illness have a somewhat different genetic makeup than those who do not get ill.
+Studies of families in which members of each generation develop bipolar disorder — one component of which is clinical depression — found that those with the illness have a somewhat different genetic makeup than those who do not get ill.
 However, the reverse is not true: Not everybody with the genetic makeup that causes vulnerability to bipolar disorder will have the illness.
 Apparently additional factors, possibly stresses at home, work, or school, are involved in its onset.

 In some families, major depression also seems to occur generation after generation — which points to both genetic and parental factors (as parents generally teach their children the same coping skills and psychological coping techniques they themselves learned).
 However, it can also occur in people who have no family history of depression.
 Whether inherited or not, major depressive disorder is often associated with changes in brain structures or brain function.

 People who have low self-esteem, who consistently view themselves and the world with pessimism, or who are readily overwhelmed by stress, are prone to depression.
 Whether this represents a psychological predisposition or an early form of the illness is not clear.

 What researchers do have are a lot of different models and theories about what causes depression.
 Muneer (2018) suggests one such model (above) about how sets of genes that have been implicated in the cause of this condition might interact with other factors, such as the environment, that leads to depression.
 In this theory, all of these components either predispose a person for depression, protect them from depression, or put them at greater risk for being diagnosed with it: